Featured image of post Teaching Students to Fail

 Of course, algorithms for computing many antiderivatives do exist (and are used in Maple, Mathematica, and Wolfram Alpha), but I’d be fired if I tried to take my undergrads through Symbolic Integration I: Transcendental Functions..

 Instead, calculus II teachers teach a handful of methods and attempt to teach students intuition for where to use what technique.
 Even more important, I try to teach my students the skill of trying a method, seeing that the method does not work, then trying something else.
 Try-fail-try-fail-try again.
-I do not think that high school students learn that skill—a skill vital to success not just in calc II, but in every discipline requiring analytical problem solving.
+I do not think that high school students learn that skill—a skill vital to success in calc II and every discipline requiring analytical problem-solving.
 Yesterday, my adviser and I were discussing the first big research problem that I’ll be tackling this summer.
 He noted that our first attempt at solving a massive problem would probably fail; they usually do.